charlie-818/Vaulto-Swap/docs/connecting-wallet.md

    - Your wallet address should appear in the top right
    - You should see your account balance
    - The interface should show connected state
+   - Ensure you're on a supported EVM chain for RWA trading

 ### Method 2: WalletConnect (Mobile Wallets)

 1. **Start Connection**
-   - Click "Connect Wallet" on Vaulto Swap
+   - Click "Connect Wallet" on Vaulto
    - Select "WalletConnect" from the options
    - A QR code will appear